Bigorange8801/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React js is a library for javascript.
+It is used to  by developers to build large scale applications effectively.
+It also allows the developer to write more vanilla js which helps improve the js use and knowledge.

 - [ ] What does it mean to _think_ in react?

 This means to break the DOM into individual components and share/reuse them to make rendering faster and to help not bog down a server